anthonycr/Mezzanine/README.md

 Mezzanine tries to solve this problem by storing file contents in a String, which is loaded when the APK and class is loaded, rather than requiring additional disk I/O after startup.
 It acts as an intermediary between files and your Java code.
 This library is ideal for small files.

+Of course, you may already be copying the contents of a file into a String and then reading it at runtime for the performance gain, but this can be a nuisance to maintain.
+Using Mezzanine, you don't have to worry about escaping the string contents or losing formatting when pasting into the Java class.
+You can edit in the file, and then read from the method at runtime.

 ### API
 - `@FileStream(String path)`: the path to the file relative to the project root
 - Create an `interface` with one method with no parameters and a return type of `String`